 - Compost (see our link below)

-- Don't use weedkillers (they have an impact on bees and insects)
+- Don't use weedkillers (they have a profound impact on our soil, bumblebees and many other insects)

-- Dedicate an area of your garden to nature - let weeds grow there!
+- Dedicate an area of your garden to nature - let wildflowers grow there!

 - Make a ‘bug hotel’

 - Grow from seed (Stroud Community Seed Bank can help!)